-The course offers a wide range of language combinations paired with English: French, German, Italian, Japanese, Mandarin (Chinese), Polish, Portuguese, Romanian, Russian and Spanish.
+The course offers a wide range of language combinations paired with English: French, German, Italian, Japanese, Polish, Portuguese, Russian and Spanish.
 Further language combinations with English, such as Arabic, may also be available, subject to demand, staff expertise and availability of learning resources.

 All simultaneous interpreting activities take place in the fully digital interpreting suite which also offers the latest multimedia facilities for virtual classes, recording of interpreting performances, as well as original speeches for student practice.

 You'll be able to practice interpreting in professional situations, including guided walks around London using the mobile interpreting system.
 Places you'll visit can include the Bank of England, Lloyd's of London, Buckingham Palace and the Barbican Centre.
 As well as opportunities to practice your translation skills locally, you'll also have the possibility of translating meetings from the United Nations (Geneva), the Court of Justice at the European Commission (Brussels) and more.